 My Comment: Social media customer care is a big opportunity for companies.
-One of the channels that customers are using to communicate their likes and dislikes are on review sites.
+One of the channels that customers are using to communicate their likes and dislikes is on review sites.
 Most people think of Yelp and TripAdvisor.
 Those serve specific markets.
 And then there are product reviews on retail sites like Amazon and Walmart.com.
-Virtually every industry has their version of a review site.
+Virtually every industry has its version of a review site.
 Sometimes there are “fake” reviews – both good and bad.
 This article is a fascinating look into the benefits and pitfalls of fake news and fake reviews.

 Best 6 Tips for Turning Customers Into Salespeople by Larry Alton

 (Small Business Trends) Your customers are some of your greatest assets.
 Not only do they directly drive revenue in terms of repeat purchases, but they can also indirectly drive revenue in the form of selling your brand to other people.
 Do you know what it looks like to turn your customers into an extension of your sales team?

 My Comment: Some of the best marketing you can have is Word-of-Mouth from your happy customers.
 What if your customers become an extension of your sales department.
 That’s why customer service and CX are really marketing.
 Here are six tips on how to turn your happy customers into customer evangelists (unpaid salespeople).